Sichao-Yang/simple_nlp_tasks/README.md

-# Simple NLP Parsers
+# Simple NLP Tasks

-This project contains some simple and classic parser implementations.
-It also contains example for parser api usage.
+This project contains some simple and classic NLP task demos.
+It also contains example from popular usages.